 We stayed in a great apartment up the steepest, most terrifying, most Dutch flight of stairs we’ve ever seen, let alone climbed/descended.
-It was on an awesome street, Twijnstraat, which is what one side of the famous Oudegracht turns into when it stops winding with the canal.
-It was really hot during our time in Utrecht, so we spent most of our time slowly meandering up and down Oudegracht and the other streets looking at the canals and interesting buildings (Utrecht has diverse architecture).
+It was on a perfect street, Twijnstraat, which is what one side of the famous Oudegracht turns into when it stops winding with the canal.
+It was really hot during our time in Utrecht (apparently the one week of the year the Netherlands gets hot), so we spent most of our time slowly meandering up and down Oudegracht and the other streets looking at the canals and interesting buildings.

-We thought we were doing another touristy thing, only to find we were among the only ones there.
+We thought we were doing another touristy thing, only to discover we were actually doing something even locals don’t know much about.
 Along a few blocks of the Oudegracht, there’s a never-ending poem called the Letters of Utrecht.
 Every Saturday at 1pm, a new letter is carved and added.
 The project is supported by the people of Utrecht through donations for each letter.
-We were so excited to be in Utrecht on a Saturday!
-Of course, the only other people who went to witness such a momentous occasion were the benefactors of the week’s letter.
+We thought this sounded like such a cool project and we were very excited to be in Utrecht on a Saturday!
+Of course, the only other people who went to witness this momentous occasion were the benefactors of the week’s letter (and their dog).
 Click here to read an English translation of the poem to-date.

 We cooked a lot because Twijnstraat had everything you could want: Albert Heijn (the best supermarket ever, and we know supermarkets), middle eastern grocery, bio-markt, bakery, butcher, fishmonger, cheesemonger (with the biggest selection of cheese in Utrecht), wine stores, beer store (which opened during our stay like they knew we would be there or something), ice cream shop, and many cafes.
 Two notable spots we found just off the main street…